juju/docs/src/en/charms-ha.md

 maximising your application's availability.

 Each deployed application is considered a 'distribution group'.
-Every time a unit is added to a distribution group, Juju will work to ensure that units are spread out to ensure high availability.
+Every time a unit is added to a distribution group, Juju will spread out units to best ensure high availability.
 As long as the charm and the charm's application are well written, you can rest assured that IaaS downtime will not affect your application.

 !!!
 Note: see [High Availability](./controllers-ha.html) for details on enabling high availability for the controller.